B. F. Brisac: Early life and career

 Brisac was born Belnore Felix Brisac in San Francisco, CA in 1858, the son of Felix and Virginia (Grain) Brisac.
 His father was a French expatriate in the line of the Dukes of Brissac.
 His mother was the daughter of French-American painter and scenographer Fredrick Grain.
 He had two brothers, Camille (1851–1855) and Norline (1856–1903).

 Known professionally as B. F. Brisac, Belnore began his career working for Murphy Grant & Company (importers and jobbers of dry goods) in San Francisco in 1877.
-When his father died in 1882, he went to work as an insurance soliciter with The Liverpool & London & Globe Insurance Company (LLG), filling the position his father had held there.
+When his father died in 1882, he went to work as an insurance solicitor with The Liverpool & London & Globe Insurance Company (LLG), filling the position his father had held there.
 He later became a broker and continued his affiliation with LLG for the next thirty years.

 Brisac also invested time and money in Bay area development ventures.
-A proponent of the modern Olympic Movement, he joined and later became a Director of the Olympic Club.
+A proponent of the modern Olympic Movement, he joined and later became a director of the Olympic Club.
 He owned stock in the Olympic Salt Water Company (1894) and was vice president and general manager of the Boulder Creek Electric Light and Water Company which he helped found in 1903.